tandasat/PgResarch/README.md

 PgResarch
 =========

-See following sub-projects:
+See the following sub-projects:

-- DisPG for runtime disarming PatchGuard.
+- DisPG for disarming PatchGuard.
-- 109 for getting an Windbg extention for PatchGuard research.
+- 109 for getting an Windbg extension for PatchGuard research.